-What makes it so good is probably the fact that it starts with a tablespoon of butter because butter makes everything better.
-Amirite?
+What makes it so good is probably the fact that it starts with a half a stick of butter.
+Can't really go wrong there.

-I combined a tablespoon of butter with a tablespoon of olive oil and on medium heat, I sweat a small diced onion.
-In my cooking, I would put onions in everything if I could.
+- Onion: I would put onions in everything if I could.
 When cooked, even just for a few minutes, they lose their bitterness and become quite sweet.
 They add a nice flavor to this rice dish as well.

-The next step is an important one.
-You have to toast the rice a bit before adding the stock.
+This step is an important one!
+You're going to want to toast the rice a bit before adding the stock.
 A minute or two is all you’ll need to make a world of difference.
 Make sure to continue stirring during this time, so that the rice doesn’t burn.
 You just want to brown it a tad-- nothing crazy.
 But just this one simple step turns the rice a little nutty and adds another layer of flavor.
 It is similar to butter fried rice.